An axiomatic approach to default risk and model uncertainty in rating systems: Representation via capacities

-Condition \eqref{eq.conservative} states that, under the mild assumption of scaling invariance, the most conservative choice of a default risk measure $\DR$ is a representation via a capacity. \item To see that scaling invariance is not enough to get $\DR(X)=\DR\left( \eins_{\{X>0\}} \right)$, we remember Example \ref{ex.mean_value}.
-There, a default risk measure was defined by means of a monetary risk measure $R$.
-Let $\P$ be a probability measure on $\mathcal F$, and consider the case $R(X)=\E_\P(X)$ for all $X\in \Bb$, where $\E_\P(\,\cdot\,)$ denotes the mean value under $\P$.
-Then, the default risk measure in Example \ref{ex.mean_value} is surely scaling invariant since, for $X\in \Bb$ with $X\geq 0$, the expected value $\E_\P(X)$ is greater or equal to $0$ if and only if the expected value $\E_\P(\lambda X)$ is greater or equal to $0$ for any $\lambda>0$.
-However, a multiplication with a positive number does not change the sign of $\E_\P(X)$ for general $X\in \Bb$ and thus the default risk measure still very much depends on both the positive and the negative values of $X$.
-Nevertheless, in Proposition \ref{prop.condition} below, we will see that, up to certain continuity requirements, scaling invariance implies the equality $\DR(X)=\DR\left( \eins_{\{X>0\}} \right)$ for all $X\in \Bb$ with $X\geq 0$.
-Later we seek for additional properties on $\DR$ such as $\DR(X)=\DR(X^+)$ for all $X\in \Bb$. \item In order to explain why additional continuity assumptions are needed in Proposition \ref{prop.condition} below, we regard, for a given probability measure $\P$ on $\FF$, the default risk measure $\DR\colon \Bb\to [0,1]$, given by
+Condition \eqref{eq.conservative} states that, under the mild assumption of \JS{default} scaling invariance, the most conservative choice of a default risk measure $\DR$ is a representation via a capacity. \item \JS{To see that scaling invariance, in particular, default scaling invariance is not enough to come up with the representation $\DR(X)=\DR\big( \eins_{\{X>0\}}\big)$ for all $X\in \Bb$, we again pick up Example \ref{ex.mean_value}, where a default risk measure was defined by means of a monetary risk measure $R$.} Let $\P$ be a probability measure on $\mathcal F$, and consider the case $R(X)=\E_\P(X)$ for all $X\in \Bb$, where $\E_\P(\,\cdot\,)$ denotes the mean value under $\P$. \JS{Then, the default risk measure in Example \ref{ex.mean_value} is scaling invariant by Remark \ref{rem.varconvex}.
+However, the default risk measure very much depends on both the positive and negative values of $X\in \Bb$ as soon as there exists an event $A\in \FF$ with $\P(A)\in (0,1)$.
+In fact, let $A\in \FF$ with $p:=\P(A)\in (0,1)$ and define